dmbarbour/glas/docs/GlasApps.md

 * *Reactive.* In some cases, repeating a transaction is obviously unproductive.
 For example, if the transaction aborts, or if it repeatedly writes the same values to the same variables.
 In these cases, the system can simply wait for relevant changes in the environment before retrying.
 With some careful API design (and perhaps a few annotations), programmers can ensure wait conditions are obvious to the runtime without ever explicitly waiting.

+* *Live Coding.* The behavior of a repeating transaction can be safely modified between transactions.
+Application state, schema update, and IDE integration also need attention, which might be expressed by inserting a handoff transaction.

 * *Concurrent.* For isolated transactions, there is no observable distinction between repetition and replication.
 This becomes useful in context of incremental computing and fair non-deterministic choice.
-For example, a `fork(N)` effect might logically return a natural number less than N, but might be implemented by creating N copies of the transaction and evaluating them in parallel.
-Assuming those transactions do not have a read-write conflict, they may even commit in parallel.
-This effectively models multi-threaded systems without explicit threads.
+For example, a `fork(N)` effect might logically return a natural number less than N, but can be implemented by creating N copies of the transaction and evaluating them in parallel.
+Assuming those transactions do not have a read-write conflict, they can commit in parallel.
+This effectively models multi-threaded systems without reifying threads, which greatly simplifies interaction with live coding.

-* *Live Coding.* Transaction loops simplify the problem.
-The behavior of a repeating transaction can be easily modified between transactions.
-We can test changes and obtain feedback before committing to ensure a predictable transition.
-However, application state, schema update, and IDE integration also need attention.

-* *Distribution.* Distributed transactions are expensive in general, but there are ways to mitigate costs.
-For example, a queue can have multiple concurrent writers and a single reader without a read-write conflict between transactions.
-In case of network disruption, writes to a queue can be buffered locally then delivered when the systems reconnect.
-Read-mostly state can be locally cached.
-Programmers can design concurrent operations such that only a few are blocked by lack of network connectivity.

-* *Mirroring.* In a fully connected network, a distributed transaction can be processed anywhere, and location affects only performance.
-But when the network is fails, location suddenly matters.
-It is feasible to replicate a repeating transaction across nodes to improve network partitioning tolerance.
-Upon network disruption, each partition can maintain partial access to the distributed database and RPC registries.
-As the network is recovered, the transaction loop would regain full functionality.
+* *Distribution.* The properties of transaction loops also apply to repeating distributed transactions.
+However, distributed transactions are expensive!
+To minimize need for distributed transactions, we might locally cache read-mostly data and introduce specialized state types such as queues, bags, or CRDTs.
+Multiple transactions can write to the same queue without risk of read-write conflict, and a distributed queue could buffer writes locally.

+* *Mirroring.* It is feasible to configure a distributed runtime where multiple remote nodes logically repeat the same transaction.
+While the network is connected, where the transaction runs influences only performance.
+There is no need to run a distributed transaction if another node will run the same transaction locally.
+Concurrent 'threads' have implicit affinity to nodes based locality.
+Some resources, such as state, may be cached or migrated to improve locality or load balancing.
+If the network is disrupted, some distributed transactions will fail, but each node can continue to provide degraded services locally and the system will recover resiliently by default.

 * *Congestion Control.* If a repeating transaction writes to a queue that already contains many items, the runtime might reduce priority for evaluating that transaction again.
 Conversely, we could increase priority of transactions that we expect will write to a near-empty queue.
 A few heuristics like this can mitigate scenarios where work builds up or runs dry.
 This combines nicely with more explicit controls.